 This two day course covers both practical and theoretical aspects to designing and installing your own off-grid solar PV system and understanding how to apply this knowledge to wind and micro-hydro.
-The course also covers the practice of designing and building a biogas reactor, making biodiesel from waste veg oil, making a rocket stove for cooking and heating.
-The course will cover the basic calculations and physics involved in off grid electrical setups as well as all the practical skills and tools for undertaking your own installations.
+The course also provides an introduction to designing and installation of solar thermal, building a biogas reactor, making biodiesel from waste veg oil, making a rocket stove for cooking and heating and solar thermal.
+The course will cover the basic calculations and physics involved in off grid electrical setups as well as all the practical skills, tools and materials for undertaking your own installations.

 Who is this course for?